Apple forecasts faster sales growth, strong iPhone demand despite glum economy

 Overall, Apple said quarterly sales and profit were $83.0 billion and $1.20 per share, above estimates of $82.8 billion and $1.16 per share, according to Refinitiv data.

 The rising US dollar has hit many companies such as Apple that generate substantial foreign revenue and are getting less cash back when they convert it.
-Apple said currency fluctuations slashed sales by 3% in the June quarter and would crimp them by 6 per cent in the current quarter.
+Apple said currency fluctuations slashed sales by three per cent in the June quarter and would crimp them by six per cent in the current quarter.

 Shuttering its business in Russia earlier this year due to the war also has hurt sales.